fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 ---
 ---
-## Break out session
+## Break out session - instructor AMA
-Questions

 - Instructor's journey
-- What's background/journey?
+- What's your background?
-- why are you here (learning Web3)?
-- What do you want to build/work at?
+- Why are you here?
+What do you want to build/work at?
+- AMA
   - Curriculum/Materials recommendations
-- What's X & Is X hard to learn?
+  - What's X & is X hard to learn?

 ---
 src: part2.md
 ---